top of page

 Liz is the Treasurer for Family Promise and is well suited for that position given her bookkeeping background.
 She is retired from the Warren County Division of Temporary Assistance and Social Services, where she was a supervisor in the Case Banking Intake Unit.
 Though modest, her experience is vast and includes working with at-risk clients and her ability to identify underlying issues that impede employability make her a great asset and complements the Board of Directors very well.

-either because they didn’t meet the right criteria or underlying issues were not properly addressed.”
+“I have seen too many situations where people fall through the cracks either because they didn’t meet the right criteria or underlying issues were not properly addressed.”

 Matthew R. Bradley, Esq.